Conway County, AR Violent Crime Rates and Maps

 More cost data

-The D+ grade indicates that the rate of violent crime is higher than that of the average US county.
-Conway County ranks in the 23rd percentile for safety, meaning it is safer than 23% of counties but less safe than 77%.
-This analysis applies only to Conway County's official city boundaries.
+The D+ grade reflects how often assault, robbery, rape, and murder occur in Conway County against the average US county, where the rate is higher than the norm.
+Conway County sits in the 23rd percentile for violent-crime safety, ahead of 23% of counties and behind 77%.
+The grade covers only Conway County's official city boundaries.
 See the table below for nearby counties.

 The Cost of Crime™ in Conway County, AR